If your system does not have much protection against spam, you will encounter the Zbot virus, also known as the Zeus Trojan.

 Using Malwarebytes Scanner

-You can use the Malwarebytes Scanner in addition to remove Zeus virus.
-It’s a anti-malware software available for Windows & Mac both.
+You can use the Malwarebytes Scanner in addition to removing the Zeus virus.
+It’s an anti-malware software available for Windows & Mac both.

 - One must install the Malwarebytes software from an online source and set it up.
-You must follow through with the Malwarebytes Setup Wizard instructions by clicking Next, Yes and Continue wherever appropriate.
-Now, just allow Malwarebytes to make changes on your device.
+You must follow the Malwarebytes Setup Wizard instructions by clicking Next, Yes, and Continue wherever appropriate.
+Now, allow Malwarebytes to make changes on your device.

-- As soon as it is installed, your Malwarebytes software will offer a Scan Now Option.
+- Your Malwarebytes software will offer a Scan Now Option as soon as it is installed.
 You must click on it.
-After a while, the software will finish scanning your computer and will detect the Zeus virus, as well as other harmful files.
+After a while, the software will finish scanning your computer and detect the Zeus virus and other harmful files.

 - You must go through all the files tagged as “Malware” and the ones tagged as “Potentially unwanted,” as you might lose some necessary data if you are not cautious.
-Once you are sure that you want to be rid of the detected programs, click on the option at the end of the page, titled Quarantine Selected.
+Once you are sure you want to eliminate the detected programs, click on the option at the end of the Quarantine Selected page.

-- Malwarebytes will quarantine all the harmful files, including the Zeus Trojan.
-You must allow the software to restart your computer to completely remove Zeus virus.
+4. Malwarebytes will quarantine all harmful files, including the Zeus Trojan.
+You must allow the software to restart your computer to remove the Zeus virus.
 Finally, you may exit the Malwarebytes software.

 Using the Zemana AntiMalware Portable Software

 - You must install the software Zemana AntiMalware Portable.
 You will find this free download online.
-When installing and opening the software, you must allow it to make changes to your device.
+When installing and opening the software, you must allow it to change your device.

 - The software will let you know if you have scanned your system previously.
-You can choose to scan specific files from your computer by dragging and dropping.
+You can scan specific files from your computer by dragging and dropping them.
 However, as you do not know what data have been affected by the Zeus Virus, you should prefer the general Scan option for scanning your whole system.

-- After a specified period, you will find the number of infected files out of the total number of data scanned.
+3. After a specified period, you will find the number of infected files out of the total number of data scanned.
 The names of these files will be listed to you by the Zemana Portable software.
-You can choose to get rid of the malware infected files by clicking on Next.
+You can get rid of the malware-infected files by clicking Next.

-Zemana AntiMalware Portable will rid your system of all the malware, including the dreaded Zeus.
-You can proceed to let the software complete it’s cleaning and exit the program.
+4. Zemana AntiMalware Portable will rid your system of all the malware, including the dreaded Zeus.
+You can let the software complete its cleaning and exit the program.

 Using the HitmanPro Software

-You must keep in mind that this software is a paid service but offers a 30-day free trial, which you should use.
+You must remember that this software is a paid service but offers a 30-day free trial, which you should use.

 - You must install this software on your Windows system.
-Click Next, Continue and Finish wherever appropriate to install HitmanPro successfully.
-In the process of downloading, you must allow the software to make changes to your device.
+Click Next, Continue, and Finish wherever appropriate to install HitmanPro successfully.
+In downloading, you must allow the software to change your device.

-- Once installed, HitmanPro will ask you if you are ready to scan your computer for malware.
+- Once installed, HitmanPro will ask you if you can scan your computer for malware.
 You must click on Next.

-- Also, you can easily proceed if you accept the 30-day free trial.
-Once HitmanPro gets rid of your malware, you can uninstall the software and cancel your trial.
+- Also, you can quickly proceed if you accept the 30-day free trial.
+Once HitmanPro removes your malware, you can uninstall the software and cancel your trial.